alectio/AlectioCLI/README.md

 # AlectioCLI

-The Aletio client library provides an alternative to our platform website A user is able to view experiments, projects, and other resources associated with an Alectio account.
-In addition, a user is able to create resources (porojets + expermients), and is able to run an experiment from the command line.
+The Aletio client library provides an alternative to our platform website.
+A user is able to view experiments, projects, and other resources associated with an Alectio account.
+In addition, a user is able to create resources (projects + expermients), and is able to run an experiment from the command line to trigger and sdk experiment on premise.

 # Install Client Library